Popliteus muscle

 Gather any excess

-Sitting up straight, tighten your thigh muscle as you pull back on the band.
+Sitting up straight, tighten your thigh muscles as you pull back on the band.

 Allow your heel to stretch away from you.
 Hold this position for 20 to 30 seconds and then relax.
 Repeat 3 times.